-Mother is a groundbreaking and award-winning film that reveals the compelling challenges we face in a world of 7 billion.
-It tells the story of Beth, an American mother and child's right activist, and her journey to make sense of how and why the empowerment of women and girls around the world is so intricately linked to our fate on this fragile planet.
+Mother, produced by Tiroir a Films, is a groundbreaking and award-winning film that reveals the compelling challenges we face in a world of 7 billion.
+It tells the story of Beth, an American mother and child's right activist, and her journey to make sense of how and why the empowerment of women and girls around the world is so intricately linked to our fate on this planet.
 Mother features world-renowned experts to help explain one of the most persistent controversies in our culture that touches gender equity, religion, reproductive health and the environment.
 It is a film of hope and shows the strength of the human spirit to make a better world.

 Mother, the film, breaks a 40-year taboo by bringing to light an issue that silently fuels our most pressing environmental, humanitarian and social crises - population growth.
 In 2011 the world population reached 7 billion, a startling seven-fold increase since the first billion occurred 200 years ago.

 Population was once at the top of the international agenda, dominating the first Earth Day and the subject of best-selling books like “The Population Bomb”.
 Since the 1960s the world population has nearly doubled, adding more than 3 billion people.
 At the same time, talking about population has become politically incorrect because of the sensitivity of the issues surrounding the topic–religion, economics, family planning and gender inequality.
 Yet it is an issue we cannot afford to ignore.

 Today, nearly 1 billion people still suffer from chronic hunger even though the Green Revolution that has fed billions will soon come to an end due to the diminishing availability of its main ingredients–oil and water.
 Compounded with our ravenous appetite for natural resources, population growth is putting an unprecedented burden on the life system we all depend on.